Data & Privacy Protection Policy

 Where is your information stored?

 Your information is stored on servers and filing systems in the United States of America.
-Our servers are hosted on Google Cloud using Google Kubernetes Engine.
+Our servers are hosted on Microsoft Azure using Azure Kubernetes Service.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it.
 Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.

 Where we use providers based in the United States of America, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the United States of America.